Bre-X: History

-Some other mineral companies, including Placer Dome, organized failed takeovers, but the Indonesian government of President Suharto also got involved.
-Stating that a small company like Bre-X could not exploit the site by itself, the Indonesians initially suggested that Bre-X share the site with the large Canadian mining firm Barrick Gold, in association with Suharto's daughter Siti Hardiyanti Rukmana.
-Bre-X hired Suharto's son Sigit Hardjojudanto to handle their side of the affair.
-Bob Hasan, another Suharto acquaintance, negotiated a deal whereby Bre-X would have a 45% share, Freeport-McMoRan Copper & Gold would run the mine, and Hasan would get a cut as well.
+Stating that a small company like Bre-X could not exploit the site by itself, Indonesian President Suharto initially suggested that Bre-X share the site with Barrick Mining, in association with Suharto's daughter Siti Hardiyanti Rukmana.

+Bre-X hired Suharto's son, Sigit Hardjojudanto.
+Bob Hasan, another Suharto acquaintance, negotiated a deal whereby Bre-X would have a 45% share, Freeport-McMoRan would run the mine, and Hasan would get a cut.
 Bre-X would have the land rights for 30 years.
-The deal was announced February 17, 1997 and Freeport-McMoRan began their initial due diligence evaluation of the site.
+The deal was announced on February 17, 1997 and Freeport-McMoRan began its due diligence.